Shaw-git/shaw-git.github.io/_pages/about.md

 # 🔥 News
 - *2024.12*: &nbsp;⭐⭐ Our work **"Guaranteed Conditional Diffusion: 3D Block-based Models for Scientific Data Compression"** has been submitted to PAKDD conference.
 - *2024.12*: &nbsp;⭐⭐ Our work **"Foundation Model for Lossy Compression of Spatiotemporal Scientific Data"** has been submitted to PAKDD conference.
-- *2024.12*: &nbsp;⭐⭐ Xiao Li will present the work **"Attention Based Machine Learning Methods for Data Reduction with Guaranteed Error Bounds"** at IEEE BigData 2024 in Washington DC, USA.
+- *2024.12*: &nbsp;⭐⭐ Xiao Li presented the work **"Attention Based Machine Learning Methods for Data Reduction with Guaranteed Error Bounds"** at IEEE BigData 2024 in Washington DC, USA.
 - *2024.10*: &nbsp;🎉🎉 Our paper **"Attention Based Machine Learning Methods for Data Reduction with Guaranteed Error Bounds"** has been accepted in **IEEE BigData 2024**.
 - *2024.06*: &nbsp;⭐⭐ Xiao Li presented the work **"A Data-driven Approach for Probabilistic Traffic Prediction and Simulation at Signalized Intersections"** at 2024 IEEE Intelligent Vehicles Symposium (IV) in Jeju, Korea.
 - *2024.04*: &nbsp;🎉🎉 Our paper **"An Efficient Semi-Automated Scheme for Infrastructure LiDAR Annotation" has been accepted"** has been accepted in **IEEE Transactions on Intelligent Transportation Systems**.